The holidays are truly the most hectic times of the year, putting our immune systems at risk.

 It’s not necessarily that the holidays bring about an uptick in the common cold, but it’s a combination of cold weather — it’s believed “that the immune system is compromised by cold weather” — and more people out and about shopping, attending parties, and traveling.
 Plus, take a moment before turning up your thermostat.
 Central heating “can lower our defences by drying out the nasal mucous that prevents viruses from entering the body.”

-This is a less common illness, but definitely a virulent, knock-you-off-your-feet, variety.
+This is a less common illness but a virulent, knock-you-off-your-feet variety.

 The good news?

 The norovirus generally clears up in only a couple of days, even though those few days are pretty unpleasant.
-Plus, you can enact some key habits to help avoid the bug such as frequently washing your hands, and to avoid sharing your personal items, especially things like clothing, bedding, and towels, with people who are or may be infected.
+Plus, you can enact some key habits to help avoid the bug, such as frequently washing your hands and avoiding sharing your personal items, especially things like clothing, bedding, and towels, with people who are or may be infected.

 While there’s lots more health-related discomfort to choose from in regards to the holiday months — aches and pains, dry skin, Seasonal Affective Disorder, to name just a few — I think one of the most pertinent that many of us suffer from, but don’t talk about is stress-induced digestive upset.

-We love our family and we love our friends, yet maneuvering through social events, especially when they’re lapped one-over-the-other can absolutely be stressful.
+We love our family, and we love our friends, yet maneuvering through social events, especially when they’re lapped one over the other can be stressful.
 On top of that, there’s the work-life stress as deadlines approach before the end of the year, holiday parties to prepare for, and, of course, amidst all of this, you’re most likely unable to attend to your healthy eating habits.

 It’s important to listen to your body and take note of your mental state during the holidays.
 Try to find a quiet moment every day to honestly check in with yourself.
-Most likely, if your body is all of a sudden not feeling well, it may be an indicator of elevated stress.
+Most likely, if your body is suddenly not feeling well, it may be an indicator of elevated stress.